 Secondary market research involves using existing data that is summarized and collected by third parties.
-Secondary sources could be commercial sources or public sources like libraries, other websites, government agencies, and existing surveys.
+Secondary sources could be commercial sources or public sources like libraries, other websites, blogs, government agencies, and existing surveys.
 It's data that's more readily available and it's usually much cheaper than conducting primary research.

 Qualitative vs quantitative research

 Qualitative research is about gathering qualitative data like the market sentiment about the products currently available on the market (read: words and meanings).
 Quantitative research deals with numbers and statistics.
 It's data that is numbers-based, countable, and measurable.

 Types of market research

 1. Competitive analysis

 Every business needs to know its own strengths and weaknesses and how they compare with its largest competitors in the market.
 It helps brands identify gaps in the market, develop new products and services, uncover market trends and increase their market share.
 A SWOT analysis is a good framework to use for this type of research.

 It's also equally important to know what consumers are thinking, what the most common problems are and what products they are purchasing.
 Consumer research can be done through social listening which involves tracking consumer conversations on social media.
 It could also include analyzing audiences of brands, online communities, and influencers, and analyzing trends in the market.